 There are numerous summer music festivals throughout the country that are open to guest bands and orchestras.
 These include some of the oldest music festivals in Europe such as the Certamen Internacional de Bandas de Valencia, the Festival Internacional de Música y Danza de Granada, and the Festival of Segovia.

 Where to Go?

 Madrid & Central Spain

 Madrid is the largest city in Spain and has an excellent cultural life all year round.
 Near Madrid are the beautiful medieval cities of Segovia, Avila or Salamanca, all of them Human Heritage cities by Unesco.
 Driving south of Madrid are other UNESCO cities such as Toledo or Cuenca.

 Barcelona & Valencia

-Using Barcelona as gateway and combining Barcelona and Valencia is a great idea if you are interested in enjoying the Mediterranean, paella, pasta, seafood and music.
+Using Barcelona as gateway and combining Barcelona and Valencia is a great idea if you are interested in enjoying the Mediterranean, paella, Tortilla Española, seafood, Calçots, and music.
 Valencia is located less than 4 hours south of Barcelona and has the largest tradition in wind music in Spain.
 Many communities in the region have two competing band societies with various age-level ensembles and their own performance halls.
-Barcelona with the Mediterranean, Modernism, Gothic Quarter and the architecture of Antonin Gaudi is one of the nicest cities in Europe.
+Barcelona with the Mediterranean, Modernism, Gothic Quarter and the architecture of Antoni Gaudí is one of the nicest cities in Europe.

-Malaga, along the Mediterranean Costa del Sol, is an international gateway to the southern region of Spain called Andalusia.
-The city of Granada is about an hour away and offers the amazing Alhambra Palace and Gardens and the Picasso Museum.
+Malaga, along the Mediterranean Costa del Sol, is an international gateway to the southern region of Spain called Andalucia.
+The city of Granada is about an hour away and offers the amazing Alhambra Palace and Gardens.

 About the Author